| bc |

 examine, although if anyone reading this could visit the

-Mitchell Library and carry out reseach, we'd be very
+Mitchell Library and carry out research, we'd be very

 grateful.
 Note there is a collection of Toy Section